WhiZTiM/whiztim.github.io/_posts/2017-5-1-Overload-Resolution-Conversion-Sequences.md

 If after one *Standard Conversion Sequence* happens, and a best viable function among the overload set hasn't been produced, the compiler is required to:

 1. perform a *User-Defined Conversion Sequence*, or
-2. perform additional conversions, one from each of the remaining [categories](http://eel.is/c++draft/over.best.ics#tab:over.conversions) of *Standard Conversion Sequence* in order.
+2. perform additional conversions, one from each of the [categories](http://eel.is/c++draft/over.best.ics#tab:over.conversions) proceeding the current category of *Standard Conversion Sequence* in order.

 ##### 1. Perform a *User-Defined Conversion Sequence*: